 Most of us who work with mariners can appreciate the need to treat our seafarers with dignity, and to find ways to improve the quality of their lives without compromising security.

 The next milestone in the Seafarer’s Access program is February 3, 2020.
 By that date, facility operators must have a system for accommodating Seafarer Access documented in their Facility Security Plans.
 This will require an amendment to your Facility Security Plan.
-Given that the Coast Guard requires facility operators to submit amendments 60 days in advance, you should be working on those procedures now.
-By June 1, 2020, The facility owner or operator must implement their sytem of access.
+Given that the Coast Guard requires facility operators to submit amendments 60 days in advance, you should have submitted your amendment already.
+The Coast Guard will commence enforcing the seafarers access June 1, 2020 which means your seafarers access system must be in place.

 Not sure of what, exactly, is required or how to get it to the Coast Guard for approval?
 Not to worry, Seebald & Associates are here to help.
 We have been incorporating Seafarer Access procedures in our audits, and submitting the necessary amendments to the Coast Guard for approval, since the Final Rule was published.
 We are also incorporating Seafarer Access into Facility Security Assessments and Facility Security Plans.

 We are glad to review your plan and develop an amendment that will meet Coast Guard regulations and align with your business operations.
 With Seebald & Associates, you have access to experts on Seafarer’s Access – and to the finest maritime security risk experts available anywhere.